THREE KINDS OF LIFE

-The grace of God has not only forgiven them but has created them in actual righteousness and holiness of personality and behavior—-in the moral image of God, we might say.
-Righteousness is not only imputed to them, it is wrought within them.
+The grace of God has not only forgiven them but has created them in actual righteousness and holiness of personality and behavior—in the moral image of God, we might say.
+Righteousness is not only imputed to them, it is created within them.

-For a year or two of late I have been exhorting the congregation to seek to bring their thinking, speaking, and behaving in line with the current thinking, speaking, and behaving of the Lord Jesus.
+For a year or two of late I have been exhorting the congregation to seek to bring their thinking, speaking, and behaving in line with the will of God.
 To be living by His Life rather than our own.
 It is to live by Jesus as He lives by the Father.

 Just as the living Father sent me and I live because of the Father, so the one who feeds on me will live because of me.
 (John 6:57)

-Whoever has ears, let them hear what the Spirit says to the churches.
-To the one who is victorious, I will give some of the hidden manna.
+He who has an ear, let him hear what the Spirit says to the churches.
+To him who overcomes, I will give some of the hidden manna.
 (Revelation 2:17)

 By the way, this is the new covenant.
 Rather than obeying God only by reading His commandments, we obey God by means of the Life of Jesus directing us.
 This is the Morning Star, which the Apostle Peter sets forth.
 The Bible serves as a safeguard so we do not follow the wrong spirit.